SidonTheTroll/cave-of-ordeals/Biology/notes/13-biodiversity-and-conservation.md

 > [!NOTE]
 > **Q/ Why is biodiversity required in an ecosystem?**
 > > Communities with more species tend to be more stable than that with less species that was confirmed by Davis Tilman.

+- Characteristics of a stable community:
+    1. Productivity should not vary too much year to year.
+    2. In should be resistant to occasional natural and man-made disturbances.
+    3. It should be resistant to invasion by foreign species.

+### Rivet Popper Hypothesis by Paul Ehrlich
+1. Assumes the ecosystem to be an airplane and the species to the rivets joining all parts together.
+2. If every passenger pops a rivet to take home (resulting species extinction), it may not effect the flight safety initially (proper ecosystem functioning).
+3. When with time as more rivets are removed the plane becomes dangerously weak and fatal to the life of other species.

+### Loss of Biodiversity
+- The colonization of tropical pacific island by humans has led to extinction of more than 2000 native bird species.
+- IUCN RED List (2004) enlists the extinction of 784 species in the last 500 years.